 Whatever the reason for firing or quitting is, there’s always a considerable cost involved, and it’s usually higher than the employers imagine.
 Therefore, before firing an employee, it’s critical to assess whether there are ways to improve one’s performance because it’s much easier than just giving up on a person.

-HR Bit is here to explain the actual cost of firing an employee to help you understand what this process really entails and how it might affect your company’s financial stability.
+HR Bit is here to explain the actual average cost of firing an employee to help you understand what this process really entails and how it might affect your company’s financial stability.

 Firing an Employee: What Does Statistics Say?